osu-cascades/habit-loop-server/readme.md

 ## Debugging

 Sometimes the logs are responses are not very clear when hitting the endpoints from the app or manually.
 You can pass a graphQL query directly into the lambda through AWS.

+This service also makes use of **Reactotron** for debugging.
+To use Reactotron, just install it [here](https://infinite.red/reactotron) and have it running it before you start Expo on the front-end.
+This allows you to view GraphQL queries and mutations being sent and received.

 ## Built With